Team & Staff Members

 Michelle joined the Schuylkill River Greenways team in 2018 as the Finance Director.
 Originally from Western Pennsylvania, she earned her Finance degree from Grove City College and then relocated to the Philadelphia area, where she received her MBA from Villanova University.
 She has over 20 years experience working in Accounting and Finance management for multiple corporations, with the last 7 years in the nonprofit sector.
 She currently serves as Vice President for Pottsgrove’s Recreation Board.
 Michelle lives in Upper Pottsgrove Township with her husband and three boys.
 When not working or attending her children’s activities, she enjoys running on the Schuylkill River Trail.

-Cindy joined the Schuylkill River Greenways team in September of 2003.
-She has over 35 years of administrative experience, 23 of which are with non-profits.
+Lori joined the Schuylkill River Greenways team in 2019.
+She has 37 years of administrative experience, with 30 of those years being with non-profit organizations.
 Her responsibilities include working closely with the Executive Director in all aspects of office administration and supporting all members of the staff.
-In her spare time, Cindy likes to do many things especially spend as much time as possible with her two young granddaughters.
+In her spare time, Lori enjoys playing pickleball, walking, reading and spending quality time with her family.

 Sarah has been with Schuylkill River Greenways as the Environmental Education and Volunteer Coordinator since 2016.
 She has a B.A. in Environmental Studies and Spanish from Albright College.
 Sarah developed and established the Schuylkill Explorers program that reaches hundreds of students throughout the watershed.
 She is passionate about watershed education, especially for urban populations.
 Overseeing our team of 80+ Schuylkill River Trail (SRT) Ambassadors, Sarah enjoys working with community members to maintain the SRT and promote recreation and natural resource protection.
 Born and raised in Philadelphia, Sarah now lives in Berks County and enjoys organic gardening, canning, and enjoying the outdoors with others.